EvidenceBackedPoliticalBeliefs/UnitedKingdom/IsEquityHarmful.md

 Equity is the pursuit of balancing outcomes by taking into consideration a person's personal circumstances and history and adjusting outcomes accordingly.

-Defined as a function `Deserved success = Merit + Disadvantages cost`
+Defined as a function `Deserved success = Merit + Disadvantages coefficient`

 ## Equality vs Equity